paldier/ax3600_tool/README.md

 `/tmp/fuckax3600 hack`

-relock the partition lock, otherwise the wifi will not work normally
+relock the partition lock, otherwise the wifi will not work normally(automatic reboot)

 `/tmp/fuckax3600 lock`